goncalor/SLAE64/1/readme.markdown

     |                       sin_zero                        |    | higher addresses
     +------+------+------+------+------+------+------+------+

-Since the stack grows from higher to lower addresses the structure members are pushed onto the stack in reverse order from the one they appear in the declaration: `sin_zero`, then `sin_addr`, `sin_port` and lastly `sin_family`.
+Since the stack grows from higher to lower addresses, the structure members are pushed onto the stack in reverse order from the one they appear in the declaration: `sin_zero`, then `sin_addr`, `sin_port` and lastly `sin_family`.

 In the C code you can see the port to bind to is passed to `htons()`.
 On x86(-64) this function basically swaps the two bytes of the port number.
 So if you pass 0x0d3d to `htons()` it would return 0x3d0d on such a system.
 Why is this needed?
 Because the [endianness][endianness] of the processor (little-endian) is not the same as that used by the network (big-endian).
-So you have to reverse the bytes of port numbers (and IP addresses) so that the network understands what you mean.
+So you have to reverse the bytes of port numbers (and IP addresses) so that the network understands you.
 And that is precisely what `htons()` or "host-to-network-short" does.
-You can use Python to do this conversion for you:
+You can use Python to do this conversion:

     $ python3
-    >>>
     >>> import socket
     >>> hex(socket.htons(4444))
     '0x5c11'

-At last the third argument to the `bind` syscall is the size of the address structure, which as seen in the memory diagram above is 16 bytes.
+At last, the third argument to the `bind` syscall is the size of the address structure, which as seen in the memory diagram above is 16 bytes.

     ; server.sin_family = AF_INET;    short
     ; server.sin_port = htons(4444);    unsigned short